1.1 The Club will be known as Bay Malton Angling Club (BMAC) and will be affiliated with Anglings Governing Body.

 8. Appointment of Trustees

-8.2 The Trustees will hold office until death, resignation or until removal from office.
+8.2 The Trustees will hold office until death, resignation or until removed from office.

 8.4 Nominations for new Trustees will be made by the officers & Committee